mendix/docs/content/en/docs/refguide/general/upgrading-from-9-to-10.md

 ## 4 Upgrading to Studio Pro 10

-Open your app in Studio Pro 10 and allow Studio Pro to update your app to version 10.
+Open your app in Studio Pro 10 and allow Studio Pro to update and convert your app to version 10.
 Mendix will update your app for you automatically.

 Review all error messages and messages about deprecated items, then make changes where necessary.